 When you use a text-based chord chart in OnSong, you have a lot of options on how that chord chart looks and behaves.
-One of these ways to is view the chords in various numbering systems.
+One of these ways is to view the chords in various numbering systems.

-To do this, view a chord chart with chords that are detected and then open the Style Preferences Menu by tapping on the sliders icon in the Menubar.
+To do this, view a chord chart with chords that are detected, and then open the Style Preferences Menu by tapping on the sliders icon in the Menubar.
 Next, choose the Chords tab at the bottom if it's not already selected.
 This gives you tools to transpose chords and format them in various ways.
 Locate the Style section at the top and tap on one of the following styles to view the chords differently in the Song Viewer.

 Alpha